 The student journal is the main assignment in this class.
 The purpose of the journal is to provide you the opportunity for frequent thoughtful, analytical and personal commentary upon course-related material.
 The advantages of the journal, to my mind, are that it breaks work down into regular and manageable chunks, and that it enables you to seize hold of the curriculum in a way which reflects your own interests and style.

 The journal will be graded in two installments.
-It will be due at the mid-point of the semester.
-This installment will count for 25% of the course grade.
+It will be due just before Reading Break.
+This installment will count for 35% of the course grade.
 The journal will then again be due at the end of the semester.
-This installment will include both a 25% grade for the second installment and a 25% grade for the journal in its entirety (most likely an average of the first and second installment grades).
+This installment will count for 30% of the course grade.

 The excellent journal will: